 Today people often call it by another name, propaganda.
-Using widely distributed media that tells half-truths in order to influence public opinion has been going on since Darius I took the Persian throne in 515 BCE.
-In America it's been around since the days of yellow journalism and perhaps before.
+Using widely distributed media that tell half-truths in order to influence public opinion has been going on since Darius I took the Persian throne in 515 BCE.
+In America, it's been around since the days of yellow journalism and perhaps before.

 The goal of propaganda and fake news is often to damage the reputation of a group, individual, or idea.
 By discrediting something, the party responsible for the distribution of lies gains power over the people who believe in these falsehoods.
 At the same time, the tarnished reputation serves to repulse supporters and diminish their ability to grow support.

 While propaganda purports half-truths, fake news is different in that it’s usually patently false.
 Think tabloids with outrageous headlines -- “Oprah gains 600 pounds!” or “The Pope is charged with ten felonies."